rkruegs123/code-synth-viewer/README.md

 # CodeSynthViewer -- ICSE 2020

-The software used for conducting experiments as described in "Neurological Divide: An fMRI Study of Code and Prose Writing" at ICSE 2020.
+The software used for conducting experiments as described in "Neurological Divide: An fMRI Study of Prose and Code Writing" at [ICSE 2020](https://conf.researchr.org/home/icse-2020).
 This repository permits both the reproduction of our usage of this software, as well as the adaptation of this software for similar uses.

 ## TODO Before Submission